Example Image

 The Trump administration has made meeting AI’s energy demands a top priority.
 For example, the One Big Beautiful Bill Act (OBBBA) cut green subsidies, increased leasing, lowered royalty fees for oil and gas, and introduced some favorable tax changes.
 California’s electric vehicle mandate was rescinded through the Congressional Review Act.
 The Trump administration also formed the National Energy Dominance Council and appointed former energy executive Chris Wright to lead the Department of Energy.
 The Environmental Protection Agency and Department of Energy both announced ambitious deregulatory agendas, most prominently including a reconsideration of the “endangerment finding,” the government scientific finding that authorizes federal regulations of greenhouse gases.

 All of this is a welcome and necessary change from the Biden administration.
+On the other hand, these policies alone will not be sufficient.

+Regardless, the only way to stop the cycle of retribution is to pass new legislation that limits the ability of regulators and NGOs to block projects.
 We do not know how much energy America will need in the future.
-But with these four priorities, we can ensure it produces and uses much more than it does now.
+But with these four policies, we can ensure it produces and uses much more than it does now.
 Congress and the executive branch must terminate the energy repression regime for good.

 Russ Greene is the Executive Director of the Prime Mover Institute.